dtao/autodoc/README.md

 ];
 ```

-In this case the output from your function will be passed into your template instead of `match`.
+In this case the output from your function (a `{ foo, bar }` object in the example above) will be passed into your template instead of `match`.

 ### Benchmarks

+This feature isn't really a focus right now, to be honest.
+At the moment I'm mainly concentrating on the test running and document generation.
+But anyway, the preliminary functionality is there.

 Use the `@benchmarks` tag to specify cases you want to profile for performance.
 The format is similar to `@examples`: